-If you have both a MacBook and an iMac, you can use the iMac as a display for the MacBook, or use an iMac as a display for another iMac.
+If you have both a MacBook and an iMac, you can use the iMac as a secondary display for the MacBook, or use an iMac as a display for another iMac.
 This gives you a bigger screen without needing to buy another screen.

 It’s called Target Display Mode, and it’s easy to start using.
 Apple has a support page about this, with system requirements and display options.
 I’ll provide the short version here.